The "Ugly Duckling" Sign: An Early Melanoma Recognition Tool For Clinicians and the Public

-The incidence of invasive melanoma (MM) has been rising for several decades;1 currently it is the sixth most common cancer in both males and females.2 The key to preventing deaths due to MM remains detecting the disease early, at a stage when surgical excision of the tumor is still curative.
+The incidence of invasive melanoma (MM) has been rising for several decades;1 currently it is the fifth most common cancer in males and 7th most common cancer in females.2 The key to preventing deaths due to MM remains detecting the disease early, at a stage when surgical excision of the tumor is still curative.
 One clinical clue to diagnosis is the "ugly duckling" sign — a useful indicator for MM screening with implications for health care workers and the lay public alike.
 Given certain limitations of the established ABCDE acronym for early melanoma recognition, we suggest a new, broader way of thinking about the ugly duckling concept and its place in MM detection.

 The ABCDEs — What It Can and Can't Do

 The ABCD acronym, introduced in 1985 and expanded to ABCDE in 2004, represents an analytical method for the evaluation of melanocytic lesions that clinicians and the general public can utilize to help detect MM early.3 Melanoma often manifests some or all of the ABCDE features, namely asymmetry (A), border irregularity (B), color variability (C), diameter greater than 6 mm (D), and evolution or change (E).4 However, clinicians diagnosing potential skin cancers face the challenge of trying to distinguish MM from many other clinically atypical nevi, which also often display some or all of the ABCDE criteria.
 In addition, relying solely on the ABCDE approach may result in overlooking MMs that are smaller than 6 mm in diameter or lack the ABCDE criteria.5 The relatively low sensitivity of clinical diagnosis of MM even among dermatologists6 underscores the not inconsequential risk of missing the disease and highlights the need for improved strategies to enhance recognition.

 The Advent of the Ugly Duckling Concept